mtlynch/mtlynch.io/content/retrospectives/2021/06/index.md

 ### Offer a SaaS add-on

 TinyPilot is easy to use if you're on the same local network as the device, but if customers want to access their TinyPilots from over the Internet, they currently have to rely on third-party solutions.
-I've floated the idea to several customers of a "TinyPilot Cloud Portal": a secure web interface which gives them remote access to their TinyPilot devices anywhere on the Internet.
+I've floated the idea to several customers of a "TinyPilot Cloud Portal": a secure web interface that gives them remote access to their TinyPilot devices anywhere on the Internet.

 This would be a nice software as a service subscription opportunity, which would provide a complement to TinyPilot's hardware offerings at a higher profit margin.